Western Roman Empire: Rebellions and political developments

 Controlling the western border of Rome was reasonably easy because it was relatively close to Rome itself and also because of the disunity among the Germans.
 However, controlling both frontiers simultaneously during wartime was difficult.
 If the emperor was near the border in the East, the chances were high that an ambitious general would rebel in the West and vice versa.
 This wartime opportunism plagued many ruling emperors and indeed paved the road to power for several future emperors.
 By the time of the Crisis of the Third Century, usurpation became a common method of succession: Philip the Arab, Trebonianus Gallus and Aemilianus were all usurping generals-turned-emperors whose rule would end with usurpation by another powerful general.

+The idea of co-emperorship was first tested by Marcus Aurelius (r.
+161–180), who decided to rule alongside his adoptive brother Lucius Verus.
+There was, however, much precedent.
+The consulate of the Republic was a twin magistracy, and earlier emperors had often had a subordinate lieutenant with many imperial offices.
+Many emperors had planned a joint succession in the past—Augustus planned to leave Gaius and Lucius Caesar as joint emperors on his death; Tiberius wished to have Caligula and Tiberius Gemellus do so as well; as Claudius with Nero and Britannicus.
+All of these arrangements had ended in failure, either through premature death (Gaius and Lucius) or murder (Gemellus and Britannicus).
+Marcus Aurelius ruled mostly from the West, while Verus spent most of his reign campaigning in the East, against Parthia.
+Verus accompanied Marcus at the start of the Marcomannic Wars, but died shortly after.
+Decades later, Septimius Severus (r.
+193–211) appointed his sons Geta and Caracalla as joint heirs.
+However, Caracalla murdered his brother shortly after succeeding to the throne.